dcreager/dcreager.net/content/2016/09/csp-read-atomic-internal.markdown

 </script>

 We'll start by looking at the weakest concurrency model covered in the paper, Read Atomic.
-And in fact, to keep things really simple to start with, we're only going to look at *one* of Read Atomic's two axioms: **internal consistency**.
+In fact, to keep things really simple to start with, we're only going to look at *one* of Read Atomic's two axioms: **internal consistency**.
 (We'll look at external consistency in the next post.)

 <!--
  Read Atomic...can be implemented without requiring any coordination among